For the past few years, home automation systems have really gone mainstream to make our day to day lives convenient, safe, and more comfortable.

 Price: $ 111.95

-Just like its competitor brands, Trane thermostat ensures you can conveniently adjust your home temperature through its remote control.
+Just like its competitor brands, Trane Thermostat ensures you can conveniently set and adjust your home temperature through its remote control.
 Installation is less intimidating for non-tech people so you can easily monitor and adjust your home climate as well as monitor energy consumption via your phone or PC.

 3. Radio Thermostat CT100